Skip to content

 If you’re craving a bowl of comforting, flavorful soup but don’t want to spend hours in the kitchen, try my cheat version of Chinese style fish soup noodles.
 With just a few key ingredients (only 4 for the soup base!) and a simple technique, you can whip up a one-pot meal that feels like it came straight from a hawker stall.

-Unlike the traditional approach to fish soup noodles, which can often involve a lengthy process of boiling fish bones and preparing complex broths, this version cuts down on time without sacrificing flavor.
 The secret?
 A clever soup base made with just garlic, ginger, and anchovies – ingredients that pack a punch when handled right.
 Pair this flavorful broth with your choice of noodles and fried fish, and you’ve got a meal that’s not only nourishing but also a breeze to prepare.

 1. Start with your base